Karanfullstack/DigitalClock/README.md

 # DigitalClock
-A digital clock using JavaScript, HTML and CSS
+A digital clock using JavaScript, HTML and CSS Flex-Box
+#Funcitons,#SetTimeOut,#Let,#Const#Dom-Manipulation